 Although car insurance for new drivers can seem expensive, the alternative if you’re caught driving without it could result in steep penalties such as a large fine, court proceedings, a criminal record and having your vehicle seized and destroyed.
 The temptation simply isn’t worth the risk.

-If you are a first time driver you might also have permission to drive your parents’ car.
-If you are only an occasional driver on this vehicle you might consider being insured as an additional driver under their insurance.
+New drivers often have permission to drive a parent’s car occasionally – if this describes you, you might consider being insured as an additional driver under their insurance.

 Whilst this is an option, putting off the time when you start earning a no claims bonus in your own name (and saving money) is only delaying the inevitable.